ibm-cloud-docs/sell/tutorial-onboard-bundle.md

 1. From the Add license agreements tab, click **Add license**.
 2. Enter the name and URL, and click **Add license**.
-3. Click **Next**.
+3. Enter all additional license agreements, and  click **Next**.

 ## Review your readme file
 {: #bundle-onboard-review-readme}
 {: step}

-When users access your Operator bundle from the catalog, they can view installation instructions from the Readme tab of your product's catalog details page.
-The readme information is automatically generated.
+When users install the software, they can view installation instructions by clicking the Readme link.
+The information in the Readme link is generated from the readme file that you uploaded to your GitHub repository.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
-2. Preview how the information in the readme file will be displayed to users when they are installing the Operator bundle.
+2. Preview how the information in the readme file is displayed to users when they install the Operator bundle.
-3. If you need to make changes, edit the information in the source file and import the updated Operator bundle to your private catalog.
+3. To make changes, edit the information in the source file and import the updated Operator bundle to your private catalog.
-4. Click **Save** > **Next**.
+4. Click **Save**.

-## Manage security and compliance controls
-{: #bundle-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**
-1. Click **Next**.
+5. Click **Next**.

 ## Validate the software version
 {: #bundle-onboard-validate}
 {: step}

-Before publishing the Operator bundle, you need to validate it to make sure that the version can be deployed to the intended target.
+Before you can publish the Operator bundle, you need to validate it to make sure that the version can be deployed to the intended target.

 1. From the **Validate product** tab, select the Update channel that you would like to receive updates from.
-1. Select whether you would like updates to be applied automatically or manually.
+1. Select whether you want to apply updates automatically or manually.
 1. Select a {{site.data.keyword.redhat_notm}} {{site.data.keyword.openshiftshort}} cluster.
 1. Select a project.
 1. Click **Next**.